1,000+ Opportunities

 Arkansas SCORP – 2025-2030 Download

-Based on current listing details, eligibility includes: Municipalities and counties in Arkansas; FUN Park Grants limited to municipalities under 7,500 population and unincorporated communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities and counties in Arkansas; FUN Park Grants limited to municipalities under 7,500 population and unincorporated communities.
+Confirm the full requirements in the official notice before applying.

-The current target date is August 28, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Arkansas Outdoor Recreation Grants Program (AORGP) are due August 28, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.